Why not give your friends and family a homemade jewellery gift this Christmas?

 These festive earrings don't require any soldering, just a few simple hand tools (pliers to form the shape and a hammer to add texture), so it's ideal for beginners and shouldn't take longer than half an hour to complete.

-Use your pliers to tilt the smallest loop upwards so you can connect your ear wire to it and ensure the loop is closed properly so the ear wire cannot come loose.
+9. Use pliers to tilt the smallest loop upwards so you can connect your ear wire to it and ensure the loop is closed properly so the ear wire cannot come loose.

 Snipe nose pliers - essential for wirework